openenergymonitor/guide/source/setup/remote.markdown

 ***

-Data can also (optionally) be posted remotly to [Emoncms.org](https://emoncms.org).
-Posting data remotly has the advantage of being able to easily access your data from anywhere on the web without having to open access to your local emonPi:
+Data can also (optionally) be posted remotely to [Emoncms.org](https://emoncms.org).
+Posting data remotely has the advantage of being able to easily access your data from anywhere on the web without having to open access to your local emonPi:

 ## 1. Create Emoncms.org account